cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

   IsBlockSignature : Block → Signature → Set
 ```

 The voting scheme used by Peras is specified in the proposed CIP [*Votes & Certificates on Cardano*](https://github.com/cardano-foundation/CIPs/pull/870).
 It involves a *proof of membership* in a round's voting committee.
-The function `IsCommitteeMember` verifies a party's membership in a round's voting committee and the weight of their vote and the function `IsVoteSignature` verifies that validity of a vote's signature.
+The function `IsCommitteeMember` verifies a party's membership in a round's voting committee and the weight of their vote.
+The function `IsVoteSignature` verifies that validity of a vote's signature.

 ```agda
 record Vote : Set  -- Votes will be defined later in this specification.